Iniquitatis/sd-webui-temporal/docs/temporal/tab_general.md

     * **Frame count** — amount of cycles that will be performed, each of which producing a frame.
     * **Save every N-th frame** — stride at which the frames will be saved.
     * **Archive mode** — disable saving of metadata inside of each frame (such as prompt, seed, etc.) and enable maximum compression.
+* **Processing** — processing parameters.
+    * **Use Stable Diffusion** — process frames with Stable Diffusion after preprocessing them, otherwise simply output preprocessed frames.
+        * **NOTE:** Disabling this option might be useful for tweaking the preprocessing parameters and checking how they affect the results.
+Most of the time it should be enabled, though, unless one wants to use this extension as a sort of a simple image animator.
 * **Multisampling** — averaging of several samples generated from a single frame.
     * **Sample count** — amount of samples to take for generating a frame.
         * **NOTE:** Reduces the jittering between the consecutive frames, multiplies amount of work to process each frame correspondingly, and makes the resulting frames blurrier (can be somewhat mitigated by enabling the **Sharpening** preprocessing effect).